dev-knights/dev-knights.github.io/_drafts/efficient-webhook-handling-with-ruby-on-rails.markdown

 # and more...
 ```

-Int he webhook method we need to parse the event type to the mane of the method which will handle that event.
+In the webhook method we need to parse the event type to the name of the method which will handle that event.

 1. Translate all `'.'` to `'_'` and concatenate with `"handle_"`.
 2. Then send the message to call the resultant method with the payload obtained.
-3. Later, if there's no method implemented for that event, it will be rescued where we can make another action.
+3. Otherwise, if there's no method implemented for that event, it will be rescued where we can make another action.

 Laravel Cashier implementation looks wonderful to handle webhook events.
 Therefore this way you get a clean and maintainable controller.